mosaicthej/red-ant-hvac/pages/en/about.md

 ## Contact Us

 If you have any questions about our services or would like to schedule an appointment, please don't hesitate to get in touch with us.
-You can reach us by phone at [Your Phone Number] or through our [Contact Us](/en/contact/) page.
-We look forward
+You can reach us by phone at 306-850-2098 or through our [Contact Us](/en/contact/) page.
+We look forward to hearing from you!